 From 1948 through 2010, Pacific Northwest National Laboratory (PNNL) conducted aerial surveys to count fall Chinook salmon redds in the Hanford Reach.
 Environmental Assessment Services (EAS) began conducting the aerial redd counts during 2011.
+In 2014, aerial redd counts were conducted on October 20, November 10, November 24, and December 1.

-The peak redd count for fall Chinook salmon in the Hanford Reach was 17,398 in 2013 (C. Lindsey and J. Nugent 2014).
-This was the highest count on record and was well above the 10-year mean of 7,307.
-Consistent with previous years, the four primary spawning areas were: near Vernita Bar, Islands 4-6, lower end of Locke (Island 6), and F Slough area (Islands 8-10) (Figure 9).
-These four areas typically account for approximately 70% of the total number of redds counted in the Hanford Reach.
+The peak redd count for fall Chinook salmon in the Hanford Reach was 15,951in 2014 (C. Lindsey and J. Nugent 2015).
+This was the second highest count on record and was well above the 10-year mean of 8,100.
+Consistent with previous years, the primary spawning areas were Locke Island, near Islands 2, 4, 5, 6, 8, 9, and 10 and Vernita Bar (Figure 9).
+These areas typically account for approximately 75% of the total number of redds counted in the Hanford Reach.

 Figure 9 Summary of peak fall Chinook salmon redd counts by location in the Hanford Reach of the Columbia River.
-Peak counts for 2013, the maximum for 1948-2012, and the mean peak count from the previous ten years are provided for each area.
+Peak counts for 2014, the maximum for 1948-2014, and the mean peak count from the previous ten years are provided for each area.
 The map delineating fall Chinook salmon survey areas was provided by EAS.
 Vernita Bar (Area-10) and Locke Island are highlighted.